Standalone Code Campaign

 6. Add metadata (optional)

-To create a standalone code, run the Campaign Manager with the Plus.
+To create a standalone code, run the Campaign Manager with the Create campaign button.

 Next, choose Discount coupons as your campaign type.

-In the creator, go through the following steps:
+In the manager, go through the steps below.

-Provide additional information using category and description fields (optional).
+Provide additional information with category and description fields (optional).
 Categories group codes to easily find and track them in the future.

 Set the code redemption limit.
 The redemption limit is set to unlimited by default.
-You may limit the code redemptions to a particular number.
+You may limit the code redemptions in the Code redemption limit.

 Define optional time limits of your code: